Packing cycles in undirected group-labelled graphs: Introduction

+We remark that since we are mostly concerned with the weights of cycles and paths, it is possible to allow $\Gamma$ to be nonabelian and define the weight of a walk to be the ordered sum of the edge labels in the order of the walk.
+However, under this definition, the weight of a cycle can depend on the choice of its starting vertex and direction of traversal, and reversing the direction of traversal can affect whether the cycle is $\Gamma$-nonzero (this is in contrast to \textit{directed} group-labelled graphs where reversing the direction of traversal simply inverts the weight of the cycle).
+In this paper, we avoid this difficulty and only consider abelian groups.

-In the context of Erd\H{o}s-P\'osa problems, studying cycles with constraints modulo $m$ is equivalent to studying cycles in $\mbz/m\mbz$-labelled graphs: Given a graph $G$, there is a natural $\mbz/m\mbz$-labelling $\gamma$ of $G$ where we set $\gamma(e)=1$ for all $e \in E(G)$.
-Conversely, given a $\mbz/m\mbz$-labelled graph $(G,\gamma)$ we can define an unlabelled graph $G'$ obtained from $G$ by replacing each edge $e \in E(G)$ with a path of length $\gamma(e) \mod m$.
-Both operations preserve the weights or lengths of cycles modulo $m$.
+In the context of Erd\H{o}s-P\'osa problems, studying cycles with constraints modulo $m$ is equivalent to studying cycles in $\mbz/m\mbz$-labelled graphs.
+Indeed, given a graph $G$, there is a natural $\mbz/m\mbz$-labelling $\gamma$ of $G$ defined by setting $\gamma(e)$ to be the congruence class of 1 modulo $m$ for all $e \in E(G)$.
+Conversely, given a $\mbz/m\mbz$-labelled graph $(G,\gamma)$ there is a corresponding unlabelled graph $G'$ obtained from $G$ by replacing each edge $e \in E(G)$ with a path whose length is in the congruence class $\gamma(e)$.

 Our main contribution is a structure theorem for undirected group-labelled graphs (Theorem \ref{flatwallundirectedtheorem}) analogous to that of Huynh, Joos, and Wollan (Theorem 22 in \cite{HuyJooWol}) in the directed setting.
 As one consequence, we recover a result of Wollan \cite{WolCycle} that, if $\Gamma$ is an abelian group with no element of order two, then the family of $\Gamma$-nonzero cycles in undirected $\Gamma$-labelled graphs satisfies the Erd\H{o}s-P\'osa property.
-In particular, if $m > 0$ is an odd integer, then the family of cycles of length $\not \equiv 0 \mod m$ satisfy the Erd\H{o}s-P\'osa property.
-This also implies that $S$-cycles satisfy the Erd\H{o}s-P\'osa property (set $\Gamma = \mbz$ and label an edge 1 if it is incident to $S$ and 0 otherwise).
+In particular, if $m > 0$ is an odd integer, then the family of cycles of length $\not \equiv 0 \mod m$ satisfies the Erd\H{o}s-P\'osa property.
+This also implies that $S$-cycles satisfy the Erd\H{o}s-P\'osa property (set $\Gamma = \mbz$, label an edge 1 if it is incident to $S$, and 0 otherwise).